-Clyne is the recipient of several prestigious awards, including eight consecutive ASCAP Plus Awards, a Charles Ives Fellowship from the American Academy of Arts and Letters, a Clutterbuck Award from the University of Edinburgh, awards from Meet the Composer, The American Music Center, The Foundation for Contemporary Arts, Jerome Foundation and International Artist Sponsorship and a 2006 Commission Prize from ASCAP and the Society for Electro-Acoustic Music in the United States (SEAMUS) “in recognition of outstanding achievement and demonstrated ability.”
-She was a finalist for ASCAP’s Morton Gould Composer Award and the U.K. Tovey Composition Competition and also was nominated for a 2010 British Composer Award.
+Clyne is the recipient of several prestigious awards.
+These include a Charles Ives Fellowship from the American Academy of Arts and Letters, eight consecutive ASCAP Plus Awards which merited her recent catalogs of work for their “unique prestige value”, a Clutterbuck Award from the University of Edinburgh, awards from Meet the Composer, The American Music Center, The Foundation for Contemporary Arts, Jerome Foundation, International Artist Sponsorship, and a 2006 Commission Prize from ASCAP and SEAMUS “in recognition of outstanding achievement and demonstrated ability.”
+She was also a finalist for the ASCAP Morton Gould Composer Award, and was nominated for a 2010 British Composer Award.

 Born in London and raised in the U.K., Clyne began her musical studies on a piano with randomly missing keys.
 At the age of 11, she wrote and performed her first fully notated piece for flute and piano.
 Clyne holds a Bachelor of Music with honors degree from Edinburgh University and a Master of Music degree from the Manhattan School of Music, where she received an academic-based scholarship.
 Her principal teachers include Julia Wolfe, Marina Adamia and Marjan Mozetich.
 She is a member of the American Music Center, American Composers Forum, Electronic Music Foundation and the American Society for Composers, Authors and Publishers (ASCAP).
 Her music is published by Boosey & Hawkes.
 Anna Clyne lives in Chicago.